-The district plans to continue to use this annual engagement process with educational partners to identify ways to continue success actions in
+The district plans to continue to use this annual engagement process with educational partners to identify ways to continue success actions in all district plans, and to identify ways to improve implementation.

 A description of how the LEA is implementing the federal American Rescue Plan Act and federal Elementary and Secondary School Emergency Relief expenditure plan, and the successes and challenges experienced during implementation.